 2. Less global warming

 Human activity is overloading our atmosphere with carbon dioxide and other global warming emissions.
 These gases act like a blanket, trapping heat.
 The result is a web of significant and harmful impacts, from stronger, more frequent storms, to drought, sea-level rise, and extinction.

 Renewable electricity generation from biomass can have a wide range of global warming emissions depending on the resource and whether or not it is sustainably sourced and harvested.

 Strong winds, sunny skies, abundant plant matter, heat from the earth, and fast-moving water can each provide a vast and constantly replenished supply of energy.
 A relatively small fraction of electricity currently comes from these sources, but that could change: studies have repeatedly shown that renewable energy can provide a significant share of future electricity needs, even after accounting for potential constraints.

 Renewable energy law

-Renewable energy law is a particular kind of energy law, and relates primarily to the transactional legal and policy issues that surround the development, implementation, and commercialization of renewable sources of energy, such as solar, wind, geothermal and tidal.
+Renewable energy law is a particular kind of energy law and relates primarily to the transactional legal and policy issues that surround the development, implementation, and commercialization of renewable sources of energy, such as solar, wind, geothermal and tidal.
 Renewable energy, (RE) law also relates to the land use, siting, and finance issues encountered by developers of renewable energy projects.

-While renewable energy systems are better for the environment and produce less emissions than conventional energy sources, many of these sources still face difficulties in being deployed at a large scale including, technological barriers, high start-up capital costs, and intermittency challenges.
+While renewable energy systems are better for the environment and produce fewer emissions than conventional energy sources, many of these sources still face difficulties in being deployed at a large scale including, technological barriers, high start-up capital costs, and intermittency challenges.